 Term infant formula containing at least 0.3% of the total fatty acids as DHA has been shown to aid visual maturation.
-However, additional studies are needed to clarify the effects of feeding infants formula enriched with DHA and long-chain omega-6 fatty acids (arachidonic acid, AA) on visual acuity or neurological development in preterm or term infants.
+Overall the studies suggest that feeding infants formula enriched with DHA and long-chain omega-6 fatty acids (arachidonic acid, AA) contribute to the visual and neurological development of preterm or term infants.